 - In Part Two, Zack and Alicia – along with writers Danielle Trussoni (CRYPTO-Z) and River Donaghey (AMERICAN AFTERLIFE) – take a deep dive into the creative side of the industry – from recruiting talent, to necessary skillsets, to creative satisfactions, and beyond.

 Read about the current state of the scripted podcast industry – and the podcast industry in general:

 Studies and Reports

 The Guild can cover your scripted podcast.
 In fact, that we’ve also organized the writer-producers who craft nonfiction podcasts at Gimlet, where contract negotiations are underway.

-While there aren’t negotiated minimum rates or other terms for scripted podcasts, the Guild can do one-off agreements covering them.
+While there aren’t negotiated minimum rates or other terms for scripted podcasts, the Guild can help with one-off agreements which cover those terms.
 If you have a project and would like to cover it, please contact the Guild’s Signatories Manager, Rochelle Rubin (email@example.com; 212-767-7837) or Director of Contract Enforcement and Credits, Geoff Betts (firstname.lastname@example.org; 212-767-7852).

 We can cover your scripted podcast project even though there are not currently minimum pay terms in the MBA.
 We encourage you to use the Guild’s Sample Podcast Agreement template , which the podcast production company can sign, as well as the Guild’s Sample Writer’s Contract for Podcasts .